studioijeoma/ijeoma.js/README.md

 #ijeomamotion.js

 A Javascript library for sketching animations.
 Ijeoma (ee-JOH-mah) means safe journey in Igbo, the language of my family from Nigeria.
 This is based on [a library for Java/Processing](https://github.com/ekeneijeoma/ijeomamotion) which I ported to JS for processing.js so it could be used in Processing cross-mode (between Java and JS modes with no changes to the code).
-This is a refactor of the JS port for which designed more of a JS-style and is independent from Processing although there is a [addon for p5.js](https://github.com/ekeneijeoma/p5.ijeomamotion.js).
+This is a refactor of the JS port for which designed more of a JS-style and is independent from processing.js and p5.js although there is an [addon for p5.js](https://github.com/ekeneijeoma/p5.ijeomamotion.js).

 #Download
 Developement: